 The band began in the spring of 2016 at a local state school with approximately 1500 students, of which were only a handful of musicians.
 Despite the limited number of musicians, the original line up had been formed as a three-piece.
 The original members; Brad Dawn on vocals and rhythm guitar and Ryan Bird on lead guitar had met in a maths class on 12th May 2016 and soon connected over their mutual love of bands such as Green Day, Arctic Monkeys and The 1975.
 The two teenagers were soon eager to get the ball rolling with starting a band but realised they were in need of a drummer and Brad’s brother Louis became the natural choice to fill the void.
 The only thing left to do was to establish a name for the band.

-Their first performance was on July 6th 2017 at the Ashby school Nepal fundraiser where the band played a five-song set.
-For the next two years Rendacium remained as a trio, going from strength to strength; Performing numerous live gigs at the likes of the Keepmoat Stadium in Doncaster and The Eyes Have it Music festival (headlined by Showaddywaddy, Hazel O'Connor and From the Jam), as well as writing, producing and releasing their own debut EP ‘I Just Can’t Wait’ and latest single ‘Stef’ which made an appearance on the Spire Radio’s broadcast show a week after the song's release.
+Their first performance without Ryan was on July 6th 2017 at the Ashby school Nepal fundraiser where the band played a five-song set.
+For the next three years Rendacium powered forward, going from strength to strength, performing numerous live gigs at the likes of the Keepmoat Stadium in Doncaster, London’s iconic music venue The Dublin Castle, Prestigious Derby music venue The Flowerpot and The Eyes Have it Music festival (headlined by Showaddywaddy, Hazel O'Connor and Bruce Foxton From the Jam).
+As well as writing, producing and releasing their own debut EP ‘I Just Can’t Wait’, single ‘Stef’ (which made an appearance on the Spire Radio’s broadcast show a week after the song's release) and their follow up EP ‘Rough Demos’.

 Eyes Have It Music Festival: A delight to work with, were very professional and their set was excellent.
 There was plenty of positive feedback from the audience and I would have no hesitation in booking them again, in fact, I hope they will be available for next year’s festival.